-A cake with bright lemon flavor and a light, fluffy crumb, served with zesty glaze which renders indulgence and is garnished with fresh lemon thyme leaves.
+A delicious cake with bright lemon flavor, a light, fluffy crumb, served with zesty Limoncello glaze and garnished with lemon thyme leaves.

-I chose to use my dreamy home-made crème fraiche as the base for a much loved lemon cake.
+I have used my dreamy home-made crème fraiche as the base for this much loved lemon cake.
 This cake I could make in my sleep.
-It’s a staple in my baking repertoire – a fail-proof recipe I can always turn to… though I only have ever used store bought crème fraiche in it before.
+It’s a staple in my baking repertoire – a fail-proof recipe I can always turn to…

 Every lemon cake you’ve ever had will seem dim in comparison to this tang-y, sweet delight.
-Lemon and Crème Fraiche Cake is punctuated by the bright citric flavour of lemon…and has a light, fluffy and fine crumb.
+It is punctuated by the bright citric flavor of lemon, and has a light, fluffy and fine crumb.
 The cake is partnered with a zesty limoncello glaze which renders indulgence on so many levels.
-Garnished with a scattering of fragrant lemon thyme leaves, this simple cake is taken to a different flavour realm.
+Garnished with a scattering of fragrant lemon thyme leaves, this simple cake is taken to a different flavor realm.

 The home-made crème fraiche gives the cake an upper echelon of tang-y creaminess and truly makes all the difference… though if short on time, you can make it with store bought crème fraiche or yogurt.
 Be prepared for urges to devour the entire cake on your own too, it is simplistic decadence taken to a whole other level.

 - Crème Fraiche Consistency: The thickness of homemade crème fraiche may vary.
 If you find it too thick for your liking, you can whisk in a bit more buttermilk to reach the desired consistency.

 - Cake Doneness: When checking for doneness, ensure that the skewer is inserted into the thickest part of the cake.
 Also, be aware that ovens can have variations in temperature, so keep an eye on the cake as the end of the baking time approaches.